What is your background in education?

 What about working with Callywith College do you enjoy the most?

 It might sound strange, but for me, the best part of working with 16-19 year olds is watching them leave and progress to a top university, job or apprenticeship at the end of their course.
 Since setting up the Medics’ Academy at Truro and Penwith College, I have supported well over 100 students gain places to study Medicine, Veterinary or Dentistry.
 It is a real privilege to help students fulfil their potential and Callywith College allows more Cornish students to realise their dreams.
 It's also been fantastic to work in the brand new, world-class facilities!

 What one thing about you might surprise people?

 Whilst studying for my A-levels, I had a part-time job as a 5 Star Crew Member at McDonald’s.

 When you’re not working, what is your favourite thing to do?

 I love cooking, new tech, playing cricket and spending time at the beach with my wife and two young daughters.

 What advice would you give students considering applying for Callywith College?

 Apply to Callywith College, come and have an interview, see what is on offer and where you could be studying next year.
-Why wouldn’t you want to be part of the first cohort to study at a fantastic new college with exceptional facilities and outstanding teachers?
+Why wouldn’t you want to be part of a fantastic new college with exceptional facilities and outstanding teachers?